-Ken Duncum has been writing for theatre and television for over 20 years, and is recognised as one of New Zealand’s leading playwrights.
-A ‘Top 30’ list of New Zealand plays as voted by theatre professionals featured three of Ken’s plays (Blue Sky Boys, Flipside and Horseplay), the highest tally of any playwright.
+Ken Duncum has been writing for theatre and television since the 80s, and is recognised as one of New Zealand’s leading playwrights.
+A ‘Top 30’ list of New Zealand plays as voted by theatre professionals in 2003 featured three of Ken’s plays (Blue Sky Boys, Flipside and Horseplay), the highest tally of any playwright.
 Similarly, his work for television has won awards in New Zealand and has been screened internationally.

 His plays include a loose trilogy (published by VUP, 2011) looking at the impact of music on New Zealand—from 50s rock'n'roll vs Beatles-era British Invasion (Blue Sky Boys), 70s Glam (John, I'm Only Dancing) and Punk (Waterloo Sunset).
 He has also written plays about men lost at sea (Flipside), Polish saints (The Temptations of St Max), unsolved murders (Trick Of The Light) and dark goings-on in small-town New Zealand (Horseplay).
 These plays were published in Small Towns and Sea by VUP in 2005.